Okipa/laravel-brickables/README.md

 ### Set content bricks order

-By default all inserted media items are ordered by their creation order (from the oldest to the newest).
+By default all bricks are ordered by their creation order (from the oldest to the newest).

 The `Brick` model uses the `spatie/eloquent-sortable` package to handle the content bricks positioning.

-This third party package documentation is available here: https://github.com/spatie/eloquent-sortable.
+To see how to use this third party package, check its documentation here: https://github.com/spatie/eloquent-sortable.

 ### Retrieve content bricks